DGP-Studio/Snap.Hutao.Docs/docs/en/quick-start.md

 If no special instruction is given, you can download and install latest MSIX package to update your Snap Hutao.

 Starting from 1.9.0 version, Snap Hutao has embedded update module to notify the updates.
+You may try [Snap.Hutao.Deployment](https://api.snapgenshin.com/patch/hutao-deployment/download) if you failed the update.

 ## <HopeIcon icon="iconfont icon-expansion" size="1.7rem" color="rgb(7, 163, 161)" /> Install Optional Components